Opaleone/hawkeye/README.md

 In the `config.cfg`, you can provide a `MAX_RESTART` limit that will tell Hawkeye how many restarts of a program is allowed before it will stop trying.
 If Hawkeye reaches this limit, it will cease the restart process and send out an email alert to the email provided.

 ### Code in Monitored program
-You're monitored program must include a function that sends it's own PID, Name, and the `secret_key` within Hawkeye for authentication.
+Your monitored program must include a function that sends it's own PID, Name, and the `secret_key` within Hawkeye for authentication.

 Here's an example of the code I built for my Node.JS program: